 The project began in the Summer 2015 with data collection and first contact with the business and home owners.
 Members of our project team visited residents and businesses along the length of Las Vegas Street, obtaining feedback regarding concerns about the street and corridor.
 Their collective inputs provided project engineers some clear areas to address, including the substandard road condition, safety for bicyclists, drainage, and sight lines.

-Over the winter of 2015-16, the project team met with key stakeholder groups, including Colorado Springs Parks & Recreation; the Trails and Open Spaces Coalition; the Mill St. Association; SoCo Velo and Colorado Springs Cycling Club.
+Over the winter of 2015-16, the project team met with key stakeholder groups, including Colorado Springs Parks & Recreation; the Trails and Open Spaces Coalition; the Mill St. Neighborhood AssociationGenerally, the biggest difference between an HOA and an NA is that an HOA has dues and enforceable covenants, whereas a neighborhood association may or may not have dues and generally will not enforce covenants.; SoCo Velo and Colorado Springs Cycling Club.
 The project team took all of the feedback received for the project and developed concepts for the future roadway.
 The project team held their first public open house in mid-July 2016, collecting public comments and concerns about those concepts.

 The project team will continue to seek input for the Las Vegas Street corridor.
 You may submit a question, concern or idea about the project by clicking here.
 We want to hear from you!

 The second public Open House will be in Fall 2016, to share the study’s recommendations.
 The open house will be advertised in local media, via direct mail to businesses and residences on Las Vegas Street, and on this website.
 Please contact George Hayward at firstname.lastname@example.org or (719) 314-5018 if you would like to be added for the announcement of this meeting.